pviniciusmeira/oshwpld/README.md

-# oshwpld
+# OSHW with Programmable Logic Device
-Project of a Development board to work with reconfigurable logic
+Project of a Development board to work with reconfigurable logic.